alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 $dev bundle exec rake
 ```

- We get an error about “could not find javascript runtime” because we don't have node installed.
+We get an error: “could not find javascript runtime” - we need Node installed on our container.
+We can follow standard commands to install Node, but this won't persist and we'll have the same problem that we had above with installing gems.

+It seems like our Ruby image isn’t doing quite what we need, so we’re going to create our own image based off it.

 #### Create ruby + node image